AndreasChrisafopoulos/fpga-uart-subsystem-verilog/README.md

 The standalone transmitter configuration was used to transmit serial data from the FPGA, while the receiver configuration was used to receive serial data and expose the decoded byte and status flags through the onboard LEDs.

 The integrated `uart_channel_display` configuration was also synthesized, programmed, and tested on the FPGA.
-In this configuration, the transmitter and receiver are connected internally and successfully received bytes are displayed as hexadecimal values on the seven-segment display.
+In this configuration, the transmitter and receiver are connected internally and successfully received bytes are displayed in the two least-significant hexadecimal digits of the four-digit seven-segment display, with zeros shown in the two upper digits.

 ## Tools and hardware